How to Grill Salmon

 Instructions

-• Brush the salmon on both sides with olive oil, and season with salt and pepper.
-Place the fish, flesh side down on the hot oiled grill and let cook for 4 to 5 minutes without moving.
+- Brush the salmon on both sides with olive oil, and season with salt and pepper.
+Place the fish, skin side down if applicable, on the hot oiled grill and let cook for 6 to 7 minutes without moving.
 Use a large flat metal spatula, preferably a fish spatula, or grilling tongs to gently lift the edge of the fish from the grill.
 If you see nice grill marks, and the fish releases easily from the grill, it is ready to flip.

-• Carefully flip the fish to another clean, oiled part of the grill (you can also give the top of the fish another generous brush of oil to prevent sticking).
-Cook on the second side for another 4 to 5 minutes, until the bottom is firm with nice grill marks, and releases easily from the grill.
+- Carefully flip the fish to another clean, oiled part of the grill (you can also give the top of the fish another generous brush of oil to prevent sticking).
+Cook on the second side for another 3 to 4 minutes, until the bottom is firm with nice grill marks and releases easily from the grill.

-• Carefully use the spatula to transfer the fish to a serving platter.
-Give the finish a final drizzle of olive oil, if desired and serve hot or warm.
+- Carefully use the spatula to transfer the fish to a serving platter.
+Give the finish a final drizzle of olive oil, if desired, and serve hot or warm with a few lemon wedges.

 Notes

-• Try the two spatula flipping method: use one spatula to lift up the edge of the fish, and then slide the second one underneath, which allows for a smother motion, and prevents tearing the bottom of the fish.
+- Try the two-spatula flipping method: Use one spatula to lift up the edge of the fish and then slide the second one underneath.
+This allows for a smoother motion and prevents the bottom of the fish from tearing.

-• When you are flipping the fish, turn it into a freshly oiled part of the grill that nothing was just cooked on – a totally clean new space.
+- When you flip the fish, turn it into a freshly oiled part of the grill that nothing was just cooked on — a totally clean new space.